Hype Williams

-Harold Williams (born August 1, 1970) is an American music video director, film director, film producer, and screenwriter.
+Harold "Hype" Williams (born August 1, 1970) is an American music video and film director, film producer, and screenwriter.

 Early life

-Williams was born in Queens, New York.
+Williams was born in Queens.
 He is of mixed African-American and Honduran descent.
 He attended Adelphi University.
 He first displayed his work by tagging local billboards, storefronts, and playgrounds using HYPE as his graffiti tag.
 His graffiti style was influenced by artists like Keith Haring and Jean-Michel Basquiat.
 His big break came when he began working with Classic Concepts Video Productions.
 Lionel "Vid Kid" Martin and VJ Ralph McDaniels created Williams' first opportunity with the Filmmakers With Attitude moniker (FWA), which was Williams' first video company.

 Career

 Music videos

 Awards Williams has received for his video work include the Billboard Music Video Award for Best Director of the Year (1996), the Jackson Limo Award for Best Rap Video of the Year (1996) for Busta Rhymes' "Woo Hah!!
 Got You All in Check", the NAACP Image Award (1997), the 8th annual Music Video Production Association Award for Black Music Achievement (1997), MTV Video Music Award in the Best Rap Video (1998) category for Will Smith's "Gettin' Jiggy wit It", MTV Video Music Award for Best Group Video (1999) for TLC's "No Scrubs", and the BET Award for Best Director (2006) for Kanye West's "Gold Digger".
 In 2006, Williams was honored by MTV with its Michael Jackson Video Vanguard Award, presented in honor of his achievements as a filmmaker.

 In the December 2007 issue of Playboy magazine, Williams shot the photographs for cover subject Kim Kardashian.

 In 2008, Williams directed Kanye West's video for "Heartless".
 He also directed the music video for his single "All of the Lights", which premiered on February 19, 2011.

 As of 2014, Kanye West holds the artist record for working the most times with Williams; the two have collaborated on 20 music videos, beginning in 2005 with the music video for "Diamonds from Sierra Leone".
 Busta Rhymes is second behind West, collaborating with Williams on 16 music videos, beginning with debut solo music video "Everything Remains Raw" / "Woo Hah!!
 Got You All in Check".